 One of 181 churches in England with round towers, of which all but five are in Cambridgeshire (with 2), Essex (with 6), Norfolk (with 126) or Suffolk (with 42).

-This building (shown above from the south) presents a strange spectacle for it preserves the stump of what was formerly the largest round tower in England, surmounted today - resting partly on its eastern rim and partly on the extreme western end of the nave roof - by a little weatherboarded bell-turret covered with an ogee dome.
-The tower collapsed in 1789, leaving just an open shell, reaching as high as the nave ridge and retaining sufficient details to witness its Norman date, notably two open, round-headed east windows, visible through the huge open space to the west.
-(See the thumbnail, left.)
-The tower is 29 feet (8.8 metres) in diameter and was once 62 feet (18.9 metres) high.
+This building presents a strange spectacle for it preserves the stump of what was formerly the largest round tower in England, now open to the sky, and surmounted today by a little weatherboarded bell-turret covered with an ogee dome, resting partly on the tower's eastern rim and partly on the extreme western end of the nave roof.
+The tower collapsed in 1789 and is now scarcely higher than the nave ridge but sufficient features remain to witness its Norman origins, most notably two blocked, round-headed east windows, visible through the huge open space from the west (as shown left).
+The tower is 29 feet (8.8 metres) in diameter and was reputedly once 62 feet (18.9 metres) high.